dwave-examples/flow-shop-scheduling/README.md

 order.
 The machines in FSS problems can often be seen as sequential operations to be executed on each job, as is the case in this example.

+This is a basic example of flow show scheduling that can easily be extended to different objectives, such as minimizing the delay for the scheduled completion of each job.

 ![Demo Screenshot](_static/screenshot.png)

 This example demonstrates three ways of formulating and optimizing FSS: